gms1/jsonpointerx/README.md

 ## Security

+> NOTE: please do not feed this library with unsanitized user input

 > NOTE: sometimes the use of `new Function('...')` is forbidden (e.g using strict content-security-policy)
 > so you may want to disable this feature by setting the global 'noCompile' option to 'true':